lagaisse/ProclamerManifestGenerator/README.md

 The `manifest` parameter in `appacache.json` allows you to customize the name of the generated file

-    "manifest":"iamcharlie.appcache" => change the manifest name to iamcharlie
+    "manifest":"iamcharlie.appcache" => change the manifest name to iamcharlie.appcache

 Issues
 ------